The Investor’s Guide to NFTs

 What Was the First NFT?

-The first NFTs were a project called CryptoKitties, and we literally wrote the book on it.
-In short, these were digital cats that you could buy, sell, and breed with each other, with proof of ownership stored on the Ethereum blockchain.
-(Watch the one-minute video below.)
+The first NFTs were a project called CryptoKitties (we literally wrote the book on it).
+These were digital cats that you could buy, sell, and breed with each other, with proof of ownership stored on the Ethereum blockchain.

 When they were introduced in 2017, CryptoKitties were such a phenomenon that they brought down the entire Ethereum network.
 I remember going to Meetups where blockchain geeks were livid that these silly cartoon cats were disrupting their Very Important Business.